What is the Colony of Mercy?

 I need to speak with someone about visiting a resident.
 Can I attend the Wednesday / Sunday night services with my son/husband/father?

 During the man’s Orientation (first 30 days) we ask that you refrain from attending our chapel services as it may serve as a distraction to the man.
 He is just learning how to get his life together and in a vital relationship with Jesus Christ.
 Any distraction at this crucial stage could prevent that from happening and even jeopardize his stay as he may be tempted to leave with family afterward.
 After the Orientation stage is over, he will contact you about setting up visits and chapel services.
 He will need to sign-up anyone who will be visiting him for either Saturday or Sunday visits.
-On visit weekends (every OTHER week) visiting hours are from 12:30 – 8:00 PM Saturday and 1:00 – 5:00 PM Sunday where you are free to join us for the evening chapel service.
+On visit weekends (every OTHER week) visiting hours are from 1:00 – 5:00 PM.
+You are free to join us for the evening chapel service on Sunday.

 Our Women’s Addiction Recovery Ministry, Barbara’s Place, opened it’s doors February 2014.
 Barbara’s Place offers 8 beds and the program lasts anywhere from 6-12 months.
 Be sure to call us at 800.453.7942 for more information.
 We also work with the wives, fiancees, and girlfriends of men in the program through the Women of Character Program.
 Click Here to learn more.